neur0n-7/Virtual-Cube/README.md

 ## How does it work?

+*This section might not render properly on some devices.*

-Virtual Cube uses raycasting to generate a 2D projection of the 3D rubik's cube.
+Virtual Cube uses raycasting to generate a 2D projection of the 3D Rubik's cube.

 [Rotation matrices source](https://en.wikipedia.org/wiki/Rotation_matrix#In_three_dimensions)
 [Raycasting source](https://en.wikipedia.org/wiki/Ray_casting)